 Wool Blanket Basket Weave

-This blanket is woven in what is called a Panama weave, where several parallel threads are plain woven in the warp and weft to create a sort of checkerboard pattern.
+This blanket is woven in what is known as a Panama weave, where several parallel threads are plain woven in the warp and weft to create a sort of checkerboard pattern.
 Here, there are three adjacent threads.
 The special feature: Three color gradations are used in each case.
 The warp consists of three threads in shades of gray, the weft of three different colored threads or, in the case of the yellow-gray blanket, three shades of yellow.
-Seen from a distance, the warp and weft appear monochromatic; only up close do you see the gradations.
+Seen from a distance, the warp and weft appear monochromatic; only up close do the gradations become visible.
 The symmetrical weave and the trilogy of colors create a lively, yet uniform interplay of colors.
 The blanket is warped on the short sides with matching colored wool yarn.

 Utterly Norwegian.
 Røros Tweed.